klebgenomics/Kaptive/docs/source/Method.rst

 #.
 For each locus gene, the best alignment is chosen and sorted by locus.
 #.
 For each locus, a chosen alignment metric is summed across genes and weighted to generate a score.
 #.
 The locus with the highest score is chosen as the best match.
-#.
-The standard deviation is calculated across scores to generate accompanying Z-scores.

 The alignment metric can be explicitly set by the flag ``--alignment_metric``; the options are any attribute of the ``kaptive.alignment.Alignment`` object, such as: